dpretet/svut/README.md

 ### How to install it

-Git clone the repository in a path and setup your $PATH to call the scripts from anywhere.
-For instance:
+Git clone the repository in a path.
+Set up the SVUT environment variable and add SVUT to $PATH:

     git clone git@github.com:damofthemoon/svut.git $HOME/.svut
+    export SVUT=$HOME/.svut
-    export PATH=$HOME/.svut/:$PATH
+    export PATH=$SVUT:$PATH

 ### How to use it